Geet-S/reminder-app/README.md

-Just a basic reminder app with a few extra functions
+Just a basic reminder app made for learning